p30arena/meow_do/memory-bank/activeContext.md

 *   **Internationalization (i18n):** Integrating multi-lingual support (En, Ar, Fa) early in the frontend setup, including full support for RTL/LTR layouts.
 The previous RTL punctuation display issue has been addressed and is no longer a concern.
 *   **Theming:** Implementing Light Mode and Dark Mode capabilities for user preference.
 *   **Multi-user & Authentication:** Implementing JWT-based authentication for multi-user support, with tokens passed via `localStorage` and included in `fetch` headers.
+*   **Timezone Preference:** Allowing users to set their preferred timezone for accurate time display and calculations.
+*   **Task Prioritization:** Adding a priority field to tasks to help users organize their work.
+*   **Detailed Task Tracking:** Implementing start/stop functionality and time aggregation for tasks to provide better insights into time spent.
+*   **Charting:** Using Recharts for clear visual representation of time spent on tasks.

 ## Important Patterns and Preferences